sunrise from Silver Peak, Catalina Island

 3. Persons of peace (Luke 10:6): hospitable cultural insiders offer both social cover for the Kingdom's emissaries and access to new social circles.

 4. Discovery groups: inductive Bible studies in which the curious look back, up, and ahead to pursue God's transformation.
 This can lead to conversion of non-believers, or identity-finding and deeper fruitfulness for already-believers.
-Waha offers a very useful multilingual app for these.
+Here are the DBS structure and key questions, which you can also find on Waha's very useful multilingual app.

 5. Microchurches: fellowships of maturing disciple-makers grow into 'the whole package' of church traits in Acts 2:36–47 and multiply.